johnson-robert3/SG-Temp-Grazing/README.md

 ### Repository

-This repository contains the data files and R code necessary to recreate the analyses and figures presented in the above-listed manuscript.
-Data files will be archived in a permanent data repository upon manuscript acceptance.
+This repository contains the R code necessary to recreate all analyses, tables, and figures presented in the above-listed manuscript.

 Repository maintained by R. A. Johnson (email: robert.a.johnson@wisc.edu).

+The data used in this manuscript are publicly available and have been archived in the [Environmental Data Initiative](https://doi.org/10.6073/pasta/601ae427b99c240e6df52c0737efbab3) repository.